Skip to main content

 By analyzing elements such as geography, language, communication channels and patterns of online behavior, connections across people and organizations can be defined.
 This enables analysts to see who might be at the center of a threat, who might be positioned to carry it out and how credible the threat truly is, giving executive protection teams the intelligence needed to develop countermeasures.

-Uncover Threats.
-Take Action.
+Uncover threats.
+Take action.

 Executive protection encompasses both physical security and cybersecurity.
 Judging the risks to executives has become significantly more complex, as discovering personal details about virtually anyone is easier than ever, thanks to the wealth of public-facing information available online.
 But that same PAI gives security teams the ability to quickly identify and assess threats of every description.